Haddock: Habitat and biology

+In their larval stages, haddock mainly feed on the immature stages of copepods, ostracods and limacina with their diet changing as they grow, moving on to larger pelagic prey such as amphipods, euphausiids, eggs of invertebrates, zoea larvae of decapods and increasing numbers of copepods.
+Once they have reached the settled, demersal, post-larval stage, they gradually switch from pelagic to benthic prey.
+Adults primarily feed on benthic invertebrates such as sea urchins, brittlestars, bivalves and worms, however, they will feed opportunistically on smaller fish such as capelin, sandeels and Norway pout.
+Juvenile haddock are an important prey for larger demersal fish, including other gadoids, while seals prey on the larger fish.

 The recorded growth rates of haddock underwent significant change over the 30 to 40 years up to 2011.
 Growth has been more rapid in recent years, with haddock attaining adult size much earlier than was noted 30–40 years ago.
 However, the degree to which these larger, younger fish contribute to reproductive success of the population is unknown.
 The growth rates of haddock, however, have slowed in recent years.
 There is some evidence which indicates that these slower growth rates may be the result of an exceptionally large year class in 2003.
 The haddock stock periodically has higher than normal productivity; for example in 1962 and 1967, and to a lesser extent, 1974 and 1999.
 These result in a more southerly distribution of the fish and have a strong effect on the biomass of the spawning stock, but because of high fishing mortality, these revivals do not have any lasting effect on the population.
 In general, there was above average recruitment from the 1960s up to the early 1980s, similar to recruitment for Atlantic cod and whiting, this has been called the gadoid outburst.
 There was strong recruitment in 1999 but since then, the recruitment rate has been very low.